What are capital gains? | Calculating capital gains tax | Capital gains by state | Minimizing capital gains taxes

 Key takeaways

-• Currently, there are nine states (AK, FL, NV, NH, SD, TN, TX, WA, and WY) with no capital gains tax.
+- Nine states (AK, FL, NV, NH, SD, TN, TX, WA, and WY) have no state capital gains tax.

 What are capital gains on a house sale?